Dynamic properties in a collisional model for confined granular fluids. A review: Some applications of the kinetic theory for granular mixtures in the -model

 As said before, since $D$ is symmetric under the change $1\leftrightarrow 2$, then Onsager's relation $L_{12}=L_{21}$ trivially holds.
 To analyze the other relations, we define the dimensionless functions \beq P(\al_{ij})\equiv \left(\frac{\gamma_1}{\mu_{12}}-\frac{\gamma_2}{\mu_{21}}-\frac{m_2^2-m_1^2}{m_1m_2}\right)D^* -\frac{2}{d+2}\frac{(m_1+m_2)n\rho}{\rho_1\rho_2}D_T^*, \eeq and \beq Q(\al_{ij})\equiv D_p^*-\frac{\rho_1\rho_2}{n \rho}\frac{m_2-m_1}{m_1m_2}D^*. \eeq Note that for obtaining Equations \eqref{9.10} and \eqref{9.11} use of Equation \eqref{8.44} has been made.
 The function $P$ vanishes when $L_{1q}=L_{q1}$ while the function $Q$ vanishes when $C_p=0$.
 Finally, when $C_p=0$ and $C_p'=0$, the function \beq R(\al_{ij})\equiv \Big[\mu_{21}(1-\gamma_1)-\mu_{12}(1-\gamma_2)\Big]Q(\al_{ij}) \eeq equals zero.

 For elastic collisions, $D_T^*=0$ and $D_p^*$ and $D^*$ are given by Equations \eqref{8.47}.
 Using these expressions yields the expected results: $P(1)=Q(1)=R(1)=0$.
 Also, for mechanically equivalent particles with arbitrary $\alpha$, $D_p^*=D_T^*=0$ and therefore, $P$, $Q$, and $R$ vanish as well.
 However, beyond these two limiting cases, Onsager's relations do not apply as expected.
-The origin of this failure is essentially due to (i) the absence of energy equipartition in granular mixtures ($T_1^{(0)}\neq T_2^{(0)}$) and (ii) the homogeneous time-dependent reference state which gives contributions to diffusion coefficients coming from the derivatives $(\partial_{x_1}\gamma_1)_s$, $(\partial_{\Delta^*}\gamma_1)_s$, $(\partial_{x_1}\zeta_i^*)_s$, and $(\partial_{\Delta^*}\zeta_i^*)_s$.
+The origin of this failure is essentially due to (i) the absence of energy equipartition in granular mixtures ($T_1^{(0)}\neq T_2^{(0)}$) and (ii) the homogeneous time-dependent reference state which gives contributions to diffusion coefficients coming from the derivatives $(\partial_{x_1}\gamma_1)_s$, $(\partial_{\Delta^*}\gamma_1)_s$, $(\partial_{x_1}\zeta_i^*)_s$, and $(\partial_{\Delta^*}\zeta_i^*)_s$. \vicente{Because energy non-equipartition is involved in determining the above derivatives, it is difficult to disentangle the impact of each effect on violating Onsager's relations.}

 To illustrate the deviations from Onsager's relations, Figure \ref{fig10} shows the dependence of the quantities $P$, $Q$, and $R$ on the (common) coefficient of restitution $\alpha_{ij}\equiv \alpha$ for $d=2$, $x_1=0.2$, $\omega=1$, and two different values of the mass ratio.
 Violation of Onsager's relations is especially evident in the case of the function $P$.
 The departure from zero is very small for $Q$ and $R$, even in cases of strong dissipation.
 This implies that $C_p$ and $C_p'$ are small.
 The main conclusion of this subsection is that deviations from Onsager's relations in the Delta-collisional model are much smaller than in the IHS model for the same systems (see Figs.\ 7, 8, and 9 of Ref.~\cite{GMD06}).